knative/docs/docs/install/getting-started-knative-app.md

   name: helloworld-go # The name of the app
   namespace: default # The namespace the app will use
 spec:
-  template:
+apiVersion: serving.knative.dev/v1alpha1 # Current version of Knative
+kind: Service
+metadata:
+  name: helloworld-go # The name of the app
+  namespace: default # The namespace the app will use
 spec:
-      containers:
+  runLatest:
+    configuration:
+      revisionTemplate:
+        spec:
+          container:
-        - image: gcr.io/knative-samples/helloworld-go # The URL to the image of the app
+            image: gcr.io/knative-samples/helloworld-go # The URL to the image of the app
             env:
             - name: TARGET # The environment variable printed out by the sample app
               value: "Go Sample v1"

 ```

 If you want to deploy the sample app, leave the config file as-is.
 If you're